 Okay, know where else to put this.
 This thread is for members to discuss my software(SW) & hardware(HW) efforts in relation to applying Atmel AVR MCU's and various parts to make working audio units.
 We can take these basic building blocks and modify to meet a wide range of applications.

-1) Portable radio/media player unit
+1) Portable radio/media player unit.
+Pics linked to

 2) 7.1 channel analog/digital pre-amp unit